Einer R. Elhauge

 Founding Director, Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics

-Einer Elhauge is the Carroll and Milton Petrie Professor of Law at Harvard Law School, and is the Founding Director of the Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics.
-He teaches a gamut of courses that include Antitrust, Contracts, Corporations, Health Care Law, and Statutory Interpretation.
-Before coming to Harvard, he was a Professor of Law at the University of California at Berkeley, and clerked for Judge Norris of the 9th Circuit and Justice Brennan on the Supreme Court.
-He received both his AB and his JD from Harvard, graduating first in his law school class.
+Einer Elhauge is the Petrie Professor of Law at Harvard Law School and Founding Director of the Petrie-Flom Center for Health Law Policy, Biotechnology and Bioethics.
+He served as Chairman of the Antitrust Advisory Committee to the Obama Campaign.
+He teaches a gamut of courses ranging from Antitrust, Contracts, Corporations, Legislation, and Health Care Law.
+Before coming to Harvard, he was a Professor of Law at the University of California at Berkeley, and clerked for Judge Norris on the 9th Circuit and Justice Brennan on the Supreme Court.
+He received both his A.B. and his J.D. from Harvard, graduating first in his law school class.

 Professor Elhauge has been a Faculty Associate of the Ethics Center since 2006.